Duke vs. Syracuse Predictions, College Basketball BetMGM Promo Codes, & Picks - January 2

 Duke vs. Syracuse Predictions, BetMGM Promo Codes, & Picks: Spread, Total - January 2

-Tuesday's game that pits the No. 14 Duke Blue Devils (9-3, 0-1 ACC) versus the Syracuse Orange (10-3, 1-1 ACC) at Cameron Indoor Stadium is expected to be a one-sided matchup based on our computer prediction, which projects a final score of 79-69 in favor of Duke, who is big favorites by our model.
+Tuesday's game between the No. 14 Duke Blue Devils (9-3, 0-1 ACC) and the Syracuse Orange (10-3, 1-1 ACC) at Cameron Indoor Stadium should be a lopsided matchup, as our computer prediction projects a final score of 79-69 and heavily favors Duke to take home the win.
 Tipoff is at 9:00 PM ET on January 2.

-According to our computer prediction, Syracuse should cover the point spread, which is currently listed at 14.5.
-The two sides are projected to come in below the 152.5 over/under.
+According to our computer prediction, Syracuse is a good bet to cover the point spread, which currently sits at 14.5.
+The two sides are projected to fall short of the 151.5 total.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!